 - For a few weeks, use a jockstrap.

 Varicocelectomy is usually a very simple and risk-free surgical procedure.
 But like any other surgeries, this too can pose some threats and risks including:

 - blood clots on the legs

 - pain and burning sensation at the surgical site

 There are no preventive measures that can stop varicocele from occurring.
 But fortunately, there are some tips that improve circulation, strengthen vein structure and boost collagen production.
 These factors prevent new veins from swelling.

-Drink lots of water.
-Keep yourself hydrated to prevent sperm damage and maintain proper pH balance.
+- Drink lots of water.
+Keep yourself hydrated to prevent sperm damage and maintain a proper pH balance.

-Consume Vitamin C-rich food.
-Vitamin C-rich food encourage collagen production and recovery.
+- Consume Vitamin C-rich food.
+Vitamin C-rich food encourages collagen production and recovery.
 Some foodd that are rich in Vitamin C are broccoli, strawberries, mango, tomato, papaya, kale, and bell peppers.